If you’re anything like me, the person you *thought* you were before you had kids has vanished into thin air.

 That’s unwarranted and unfair.

-When I noticed an ugly pattern, I decided to come up with a few automatic responses that help diffuse the situation for all of us and still keep my positive parenting approach in tact.
+When I noticed an ugly pattern, I decided to come up with a few automatic responses that help diffuse the situation and still keep my positive parenting approach in tact.

 The Chaos: Your toddler wants another banana and is balancing between a stool and the kitchen counter, your 6-year-old wants you to set up her online art class and you’re cleaning up a milk spill that happened seconds before.
 The RAPID FIRE REQUEST GAME has commenced.